 The first performances are scheduled for Summer 2022 and will be the highlight of Knowsley’s year as Liverpool City Region’s Borough of Culture.

 Will there be disruption in the town centre during construction?

-Inevitably with regeneration on this scale and the significant number of development projects happening around Prescot (Market Place, Cinema, THI and Shakespeare North) there will be disruption.
-However, we are working really closely with all developers and the business community to minimise the impact of this disruption on the Town Centre.
+Inevitably with regeneration on this scale and the significant number of development projects happening around Prescot (Eccleston Street public realm improvements, Townscape Heritage Initiative and Shakespeare North Playhouse) there will be some time limited changes to normal access and services.
+However, Knowsley Council is working very closely with all developers, residents and the business community to minimise the impact of these on town centre life.

 What courses will be available?